Canopy: Property-Driven Learning for Congestion Control

+Solving this optimally requires iterating over $\hat{\lambda}$.
+In practice, we treat $\hat{\lambda}$ as a hyperparameter balancing average-case performance and worst-case satisfaction, and omit convexification. $C_{\max}$ is treated as a constant and dropped during optimization.
+These simplifications leave us with the unconstrained optimization problem:

 where $\lambda \in \left[0, 1\right]$ is the said hyperparameter.
-Intuitively, a small $\lambda$ tends to learn the original controller (e.g., Orca) without any certified performance and $\lambda \rightarrow 1.0$ makes the learning fully guided by worst-case property adherence.

-We note that \Cref{eq:unconstrained-learning-goal} has the form of a standard RL problem.
-We now use the underlying deep RL algorithm in Orca to solve this problem.
+Intuitively, a small $\lambda$ tends to learn the original controller (e.g., Orca) and $\lambda \rightarrow 1.0$ makes the learning fully guided by worst-case property adherence.
+Eqn~\ref{eq:unconstrained-learning-goal} now has the form of a standard RL problem, which we can now apply to the underlying deep RL problem in Orca.

-In practice, deep learning algorithms are seldom able to compute global optima; also, our reduction to unconstrained learning makes several simplifying assumptions as mentioned earlier.
-This means that while \sysname \emph{nudges} the learner in the direction of a fully certified controller, in practice, it will not necessarily arrive at a controller that provably satisfies a property \emph{on all inputs}.
-However, as spelled out in \Cref{sec:eval}, C3 can find controllers that provably satisfy performance and robustness properties on a \emph{substantial fraction of the input space}, and significantly outperform baseline \lcc approaches on the relative size of this space.
+In practice, neural networks seldom converge to the global optimum.
+Thus, while \sysname{} \emph{nudges} the learner toward property satisfaction, the resulting controller may not provably satisfy a property \emph{on all inputs}—especially if the designer chooses $\lambda \ll 1$.
+That said, the \certificate{} obtained at the end of training quantifies the extent of satisfaction and identifies input regions where the property holds.
+We denote the \qcf{} at convergence as \qcsat{}.